×

 Thesis Component:

 The remainder of the second year and subsequent years are devoted to thesis research and writing.
-Every participant undertakes thesis research, while a two or three member Thesis Advisory Committee (TAC) is assigned to them.
+Every participant undertakes thesis research, while a two or three member Research Advisory Committee (RAC) is assigned to them.
 The thesis topic is expected to be in the broad field of rural management focusing on decision-making and managerial analysis.
 Upon completion, the participant presents a thesis seminar.
 The thesis seminar is meant to announce the thesis work to a wider audience of scholars and researchers and seek their comments and feedback regarding the thesis work.
-At the end of the seminar the participant, in consultation with the TAC, incorporates changes, if any, suggested in the seminar and prepares a defensible draft of the thesis.
+At the end of the seminar the participant, in consultation with the RAC, incorporates changes, if any, suggested in the seminar and prepares a defensible draft of the thesis.

 Publication: